Ebrahim-COD/Movie-Collector/README.md

 #### Admin Management:

 1. Manage Users:
-    - As an admin, I want to view, add, edit, and delete user accounts.
+    - As an admin, I want to view and delete user accounts.
 2. Manage Movies:
-    - As an admin, I want to view, add, edit, and delete any movies in the system, not just those belonging to individual users.
+    - As an admin, I want to view and delete any user movies in the system.

 ### ER diagrams